-The news offers two more examples of how trained civilians with firearms could have prevented bad things from happening.
+The news offers two more examples of how trained civilians with firearms could have prevented bad things from happening if in the UK they were allowed to carry concealed.
 In Woolwich, London yesterday two insane individuals ran over a man and crushed him between their car and a sign.
-After that they jumped out of the car and started hacking and chopping him with meat cleavers and knives.
+After that, they jumped out of the car and started hacking and chopping him with meat cleavers and knives.
 This resulted in death and near decapitation for the wounded soldier.

 I am struck by the thought that this could have been prevented if someone had been able to engage these two wackos before they were able to finish the job they started.
 It is also incredibly fortunate that these two psychopaths did not injure anyone else because the police did not appear for 20 minutes.
 Instead of doing anything about it a crowd of people gathered to watch these killers rant about Allah and record video on their cell phones.
 Pathetic.

 The two were stopped when finally a police officer with a firearm appeared on the scene.
 The two men had an old “rusty” firearm of their own which they did shoot at the police officer which malfunctioned and blew the thumb off one of their hands.

 What would you have done had this unfolded in the US where we can still carry firearms?
 Even though the potential of us loosing that right guaranteed by our Second Amendment is under threat everyday, good guys can and do prevent crimes like this all of the time.
 Had there been someone near these two men when the crime initially occurred that would have been able and willing to step up to the moment, this soldier may still be alive right now.
 Obviously, the wouldn’t have stopped a car, but the ensuing carnage that happened next may have been prevented.